amirrezaBahoush/pnu/index.md

 - 9 months at Sooran Argham Fanavar Pardis as Frontend Developer

-- 11 months at Future Wave Ultratech as Frontend Developer ( and currently work at here)
+- From 2019 October at Future Wave Ultratech as Frontend Developer ( and currently work at here)

 ### Projects
 - <a href="http://www.htdf.ir/"> HTDF </a> project in sooran argham fanavar pardis